-d.
-Hospitals

-Health Plans shall reimburse in-state general acute hospitals and children's hospitals for inpatient services (excluding transplant services) using the Hawaii Medicaid-specific All Patient Refined Diagnosis Related Group (APR DRG) classifications and APR DRG payment methodology including rates as determined and maintained by DHS, as described in the Hawaii State Plan Attachment 4.19-A section titled: State of Hawaii Methods and Standards for Establishing Payment Rates Prospective Reimbursement System for Inpatient Services.
-Additional details of this program are in Appendix M1-A.

-- 2) At a minimum, the Health Plan shall reimburse CAHs for hospital services and nursing home services at rates calculated prospectively by DHS using Medicare reasonable cost principles in accordance with HRS §346-59. - 3) Health Plans shall incorporate VBP strategies for both hospitals and CAHs in accordance with §7.2.D. - 4) Health plans shall participate in the DHS quality payment program for hospitals.
-The details of this program are in Appendix M1 - 5) The Health Plan shall reimburse public hospitals with a uniform payment increase, which is an amount equal to the per member per month documented in the capitation rates multiplied by the applicable member month during the period.
-The total pooled payment to HHSC Hawaii Health Systems Corporation (HHSC) will be distributed to the public hospitals for hospital inpatient and outpatient services, which are based on services incurred in the period multiplied by the average loss per service unit for Medicaid managed care services rates using and alternative fee schedule calculated prospectively by DHS.
-This methodology distributes one hundred (100) percent of the p0ool based on the distribution of services and losses per unit.
-The details of these program are in Appendix M1-A.
+- 5) Hospitals - a) DHS may require Health Plans to reimburse hospitals for inpatient services through a diagnosis related group method where acuity adjusted diagnosis-based reimbursement methodologies have been well developed. - 6) At a minimum, the Health Plan shall reimburse CAHs for hospital services and nursing home services at rates calculated prospectively by DHS using Medicare reasonable cost principles in accordance with HRS §346-59. - 7) Health Plans shall incorporate VBP strategies for both hospitals and CAHs in accordance with §7.2.D. - Health plans shall participate in the DHS quality program for hospitals. - c.
+Ke Ola Mamo - The Health Plans shall reimburse Ke Ola Mamo, the facility that has a grant for the American Indian and Alaska Native Healthcare in Hawaii Project, for services provided to Members who are qualified to receive services from an Indian Health Service facility as set forth in Title 42, USC, Section 1396u-2(h)(2);

-6) The Health Plan shall reimburse public and private hospitals a uniform payment increase.
-The details of this program are in Appendix M1-A.

-e.
-Ke Ola Mamo

-- 1) The Health Plans shall reimburse Ke Ola Mamo, the facility that has a grant for the American Indian and Alaska Native Healthcare in Hawaii Project, for services provided to Members who are qualified to receive services from an Indian Health Service facility as set forth in Title 42, USC, Section 1396u-2(h)(2); and Title V of the American Recovery and Reinvestment Act of 2009, Section 5006. - 2) The Health Plans shall pay Ke Ola Mamo for Covered Services at a negotiated rate, or in the absence of a negotiated rate, at a rate not less than the level and amount of payment the Health Plan would make for the services provided by non-participating providers.

-f.
-Hospice

-1) The Health Plan shall pay hospice providers Medicaid

-hospice rates as calculated by DHS and CMS.
-The Health Plan shall implement these rates on October 1 of each year.

-g.
-Nursing Facility
+and Title V of the American Recovery and Reinvestment Act of 2009, Section 5006.

-- 1) The Health Plan shall reimburse nursing facilities in accordance with HRS §§346E and 346D-1.5 utilizing an acuity-based system at rates equal to the current Medicaid fee schedule. - 2) The Health Plan shall participate in the DHS nursing facility quality payment program.
-The details of this program are in Appendix M3-A. - 3) The health Plan shall reimburse public nursing facilities a uniform payment increase.
-These payments shall be made to HHSC, who will in turn reimburse the public nursing facilities.
-The details of this program are in Appendix M3-A. - 4) During a Public Health Emergency.
-DHS may include preprint language for emergency situations.
+- 2) The Health Plans shall pay Ke Ola Mamo for Covered Services at a negotiated rate, or in the absence of a negotiated rate, at a rate not less than the level and amount of payment the Health Plan would make for the services provided by non-participating providers. - d.
+Hospice - The Health Plan shall pay hospice providers Medicare hospice rates as calculated by DHS and CMS.
+The Health Plan shall implement these rates on October 1 of each year. - e.
+Nursing Facility - The Health Plan shall reimburse nursing facilities in accordance with HRS §§346E and 346D-1.5 utilizing an acuity-based system at rates equal to the current Medicaid fee schedule. - 2) The Health Plan participate in nursing home quality payment programs as defined by DHS. - During a Public Health Emergency, DHS may include preprint language for emergency situations. - 2.
+Co-Payment Responsibilities - a.

-h.
-COVID-19 vaccine administration fee

-1) The Health Plan shall reimburse outpatient pharmacies and other outpatient vaccine providers, for COVID-19 vaccine administration fees at rates equal to \$18.59/\$30.68 for first/second dose and \$30.68 for single dose for service dates through March 31, 2021, and at rates equal to \$43.68 for any dose for service dates from April 1, 2021 through December 31, 2021.

-i.
-Primary Care Payment Enhancement Program

-1) Health Plans shall participate in the DHS primary care payment enhancement program for certain primary care services provided by certain provider types.
-The details of this program are in Appendix M2-A.

-2. Co-Payment Responsibilities

-- a.
 The Health Plan shall pay the Medicare co-payments for dual eligible Members to providers.
 The Health Plan shall utilize the current Medicaid reimbursement methodology and rate structure, if applicable, for Medicare co-payments.
-DHS reimburses all Medicare co-payments up to one hundred (100) percent of the Medicare rate for outpatient services only. - b.
-The Health Plan shall pay co-payments for services covered by a TPL to include co-payments for a three (3) months' supply of maintenance medications or supplies.
+DHS reimburses all Medicare co-payments up to one hundred (100) percent of the Medicare rate for outpatient services only.